PaulPuettbach/master-thesis/README.md

 added new role to service account
 # notes

-look up the inversion thing for distributions

-look up the state of the pods and try to take them only out if the state is finished

-also make sure the node is still available

 one issue is the available resources adding that into the calculatons has some problem a a pod does not need to specify that information and it incerases the complexity and overhead like crazy so I try the stop gap messure i simply check the status of the node if i everhave to change that:

 for pod in pods.items: